Writing a Job Description: The Game-Changing Template You Need NOW

 Step 2: List Measurable Outcomes

-Don’t make the mistake of listing activities, such as “make 100 sales calls per day”.
-Instead, come up with Measurable Outcomes, such as “make £10,000 in sales per month”.
+Work with the line manager and write specific Measurable Outcomes for a Great Performer.
+Don’t make the mistake of listing activities, such as “Make 100 sales calls per day”.
+Instead, come up with outcomes, such as “Make £10,000 in sales per month”.

 Review your outcomes and ensure that you’re talking about Great Performers.
 There’s a tendency to think about average performance.
 Resist this and consider the outcomes a Great Performer would achieve through their drive to succeed.

+Equally, make sure your outcomes don’t require supernatural powers to achieve!
+Being unrealistic may put candidates off at interviews and lead to unnecessary confrontation when you’re performance managing staff.
 The right balance is to set outcomes that are stretching but realistic.
-A good technique is to break your annual targets into monthly and weekly ones and see if they look reasonable.
+A good technique is to break your annual outcomes into monthly and weekly ones and see if they look reasonable.
 Conversely, multiply your weekly or monthly targets to see what they imply for the year.
 Do they still seem realistic and achievable?

-Step 3: Consider competencies
+Step 3: Consider Key Competencies

 Points to consider: